renovatebot/renovate/docs/usage/nuget.md

 - .NET Core 1.0 and above
 - .NET Standard class libraries
-- `.csproj`, `.fsproj` or `.vbproj` files that use the SDK-style syntax
+- `.csproj`, `.fsproj` or `.vbproj` files that use the SDK-style syntaxes

 To convert your .NET Framework `.csproj`, `.fsproj` or `.vbproj` files into an SDK-style project, follow the steps in this [guide](https://natemcmaster.com/blog/2017/03/09/vs2015-to-vs2017-upgrade/).

 ## How it works

 1. Renovate searches in each repository for any files with a `.csproj`, `.fsproj`, or `.vbproj` extension
-1. Existing dependencies are extracted from `<PackageReference>` and `<PackageVersion>` tags
+2. Existing dependencies are extracted from `<PackageReference>` and `<PackageVersion>` tags
-1. Renovate looks up the latest version on [nuget.org](https://nuget.org) (or an alternative feed if configured) to see if any upgrades are available
+3. Renovate looks up the latest version on [nuget.org](https://nuget.org) (or an alternative feed if configured) to see if any upgrades are available
-1. If the source package includes a GitHub URL as its source, and has either:
+4. If the source package includes a GitHub URL as its source, and has either:

    - a "changelog" file, or
    - uses GitHub releases